tangbyron/tangbyron.github.io/_posts/2025-10-27-anti-patterns-as-guardrails.md

 ## Learning from Failure

-An failure-pattern is a structured analysis of a reasoning and prediction failure
+A failure-pattern is a structured analysis of a reasoning and prediction failure

 ### Extraction

-When the LLM produces an incorrect answer, a LLM Judge extracts an failure-pattern with these components:
+When the LLM produces an incorrect answer, an LLM Judge extracts a failure-pattern with these components:

 1. **Error Identification**: What specific reasoning error occurred?
 2. **Warning Signals**: What indicators should have been noticed?